couchbaselabs/docs-ng/content/couchbase-sdk-java-1.1/appendix-release-notes.markdown

    respectively.

    The client library will poll the server until the persistence requirements are met.
-The method will return FALSE if the requirments are impossible to meet based on the configuration (inadequate number of replicas) or even after a set amount of retries the persistence requirments could not be met.
+The method will return FALSE if the requirements are impossible to meet based on the configuration (inadequate number of replicas) or even after a set amount of retries the persistence requirements could not be met.

    The program snippet below illustrates how to specify a requirement that the data should be persisted on 4 nodes (master and three replicas).